Sugarman03/docs/trezor-user/settingup.rst

 2. TREZOR Chrome extension
 --------------------------

-An alternative to TREZOR Bridge is TREZOR Chrome extension. `TREZOR Chrome extension <https://chrome.google.com/webstore/detail/jcjjhjgimijdkoamemaghajlhegmoclj>`_ can be used cross platforms, however only with Chrome based browsers.
+An alternative to TREZOR Bridge is TREZOR Chrome extension. `TREZOR Chrome extension <https://chrome.google.com/webstore/detail/jcjjhjgimijdkoamemaghajlhegmoclj>`_ can be used across platforms, however only with Chrome-based browsers.
 Linux users need to perform additional configuration of their system.
 For more details, please see :doc:`Setting up Chrome extension on Linux <settingupchromeonlinux>`.
 After you successfully install the extension, please open the `Apps tab <chrome://apps/>`_ and double click on the TREZOR Extension.

 .. note:: There is still a possibility to download the  `Chrome extension <https://chrome.google.com/webstore/detail/jcjjhjgimijdkoamemaghajlhegmoclj>`_, which works on all platforms.
 However, Google is planning to end its support for Chrome apps.
 As a result, this solution will not be available when that happens.